An injectivity theorem with multiplier ideal sheaves of singular metrics with transcendental singularities: Introduction

-Here $\kappa(F)$ denotes the Kodaira dimension of $F$. \end{cor} This result is non-trivial even when the line bundle $F$ is big (that is, $\kappa(F)=n$).
-In his paper \cite{Cao12}, Cao proved the celebrated vanishing theorem for cohomology groups with coefficients in $K_{X}\otimes F \otimes \mathcal{I}_{+}(h)$.
-It is relatively easier to handle $\mathcal{I}_{+}(h)$ than $\mathcal{I}(h)$ (see \cite{DEL00} for the precise definition).
-If $h_{\min}$ has algebraic singularities, we can easily see that $\mathcal{I}_{+}(h_{\min})$ agrees with $\mathcal{I}(h_{\min})$, but unfortunately $h_{\min}$ does not always have algebraic singularities.
-Thanks to Theorem \ref{main}, we can obtain Corollary \ref{main-co} without the assumption of algebraic singularities.
+Our formulation is motivated by the problem of extending sections from subvarieties to the ambient space.
+When we attempt to extend sections by the vanishing (injectivity) theorem or the Ohsawa-Takegoshi extension theorem, we need a suitable singular metric $h$.
+In many cases, the metric $h$ is constructed by taking the limit of suitable metrics $h_{m}$.
+For example, this strategy plays a crucial role in the proof of the invariance of plurigenera or the extension theorem for pluri-canonical sections (see \cite{DHP13}, \cite{Pau07}, \cite{Siu98}).
+However it seems to be quite hard to investigate the regularity (smoothness) of the limit $h$, even if $h_{m}$ has algebraic singularities.
+Therefore it is worth for important applications to formulate Theorem \ref{main} for arbitrary singular metrics.

-\begin{rem} Eight months after we finish writing our preprint, Guan and Zhou announced that they solve the strong openness conjecture in \cite{GZ13}.
-Although their result and Cao's theorem leads to Corollary \ref{main-co}, we believe that it is worth displaying our techniques.
-This is because, our techniques are quite different from that of them and give a new viewpoint to prove the vanishing theorem via the asymptotic vanishing theorem (\cite[Theorem 4.1]{Mat13-A}). \end{rem}
+Thanks to this advantage, as applications of Theorem \ref{main}, we can obtain an injectivity theorem for nef and abundant line bundles (Corollary \ref{good}) and Nadel type vanishing theorems (Theorem \ref{gen}, Corollary \ref{main-co}), by considering metrics with minimal singularities (which do not always have algebraic singularities).
+Theorem \ref{gen} is a generalization of \cite{Mat13-A}, \cite{Mat13-B}.
+Moreover, we prove some extension theorems for pluri-canonical sections of log pairs motivated by the abundance conjecture in \cite{GM13}.

-Let us briefly explain the proof of Theorem \ref{main}.
-First we recall Enoki's proof of Theorem \ref{Eno}, which gives a proof of the special case when $h$ is smooth.
-In this case, the cohomology group $H^{q}(X, K_{X} \otimes F)$ can be represented by the space of the harmonic forms
+At the end of this section, we briefly explain the proof of Theorem \ref{main}.
+First we recall Enoki's proof of Theorem \ref{Eno} (the special case where $h$ is smooth).
+In this case, the cohomology group $H^{q}(X, K_{X} \otimes F)$ can be represented by the space of harmonic forms with respect to $h$